 In order for a prosecutor to prove you guilty of driving under the influence of alcohol, they must prove: (1) that you were driving or in actual physical control of a motor vehicle and (2) that your blood alcohol concentration was a .08 or above at the time you were driving.

-If you refuse to submit to field sobriety tests and to take a breathalyzer test than the prosecutor’s job will become much harder to show you were under the influence of alcohol.
+If you refuse to submit to field sobriety tests and to take a breathalyzer test then the prosecutor's job will become much harder to show you were under the influence of alcohol.
 A prosecutor will have to use circumstantial evidence such as; an odor of alcohol emitting from your breath, slurred speech, and bloodshot eyes to show the judge or jury you were drunk.